Economy of Cuba: Private sector

+As of 2023, public-sector employment was 65%, and private-sector employment was 35%, compared to the 2000 ratio of 76% to 23% and the 1981 ratio of 91% to 8%.
+Cuba differs from some other Communist economies such as Vietnam and China, where the private sector is large and thriving, in that in Cuba private enterprises are considered to be complementary to the large state enterprises that dominate its economy.

 Owners of small private restaurants (paladares) originally could seat no more than 12 people and can only employ family members.
 Set monthly fees must be paid regardless of income earned, and frequent inspections yield stiff fines when any of the many self-employment regulations are violated.
-As of 2023, public-sector employment was 65%, and private-sector employment was 35%, compared to the 2000 ratio of 76% to 23% and the 1981 ratio of 91% to 8%.

 As of 2012, more than 150,000 farmers had signed up to lease land from the government for bonus crops.
 Before, homeowners were only allowed to swap; once buying and selling were allowed, prices rose.
-In cities, urban agriculture farms small parcels.
-Growing organopónicos (organic gardens) in the private sector has been attractive to city-dwelling small producers who sell their products where they produce them, avoiding taxes and enjoying a measure of government help from the Ministry of Agriculture (MINAGRI) in the form of seed houses and advisers.

-In February 2021, the government said that it would allow the private sector to operate in most sectors of the economy, with only 124 activities remaining in the public sector, such as national security, health, and educational services.
+In February 2021, the government said that it would allow the private sector to operate in most sectors of the economy, with only 124 activities reserved for the public sector, such as national security, health, and educational services.
 In August 2021, the Cuban government started allowing citizens to create small and medium-sized private companies, which are allowed to employ up to 100 people.
 As of 2023, 8,000 companies have been registered in Cuba.

 Public finances

-Cuba's financial condition is limited due to inaccessibility of financial data published by the Communist Party of Cuba.
+Information on Cuba's financial condition is limited due to inaccessibility of financial data published by the Communist Party of Cuba.
 The Economist estimated that Cuba maintained a budget deficit of over 10% of GDP in 2024, one of highest deficit spending rates in the world.
 The latest independently verified estimate of Cuba's foreign debt was published in 2020, with an approximate $19.7 billion in foreign debt.
 In 2017, Cuba's debt-to-GDP ratio was estimated as 47.7%.